On the second homology of planar graph braid groups: Introduction

 \subsection{Acknowledgements}

 This paper benefited substantially from conversations with Gabriel Drummond-Cole, who declined to be named as coauthor.
+The authors also thank Roberto Pagaria for a simplifying observation.
 The first author was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2020R1A2C1A0100320).
 The second author was supported by NSF grant DMS 1906174.